Address Standardization | What It Is & How to Do It

 Table of Contents

-- What is address standardization?
+- Video: What is international and USPS address standardization?

-- How do you standardize address data?
+- How do you standardize (or normalize) address records?

 - What is CASS address standardization?